 Anyway I am happy to be able, through this win, to promote the value of being active and of expressing yourself through art (of all sorts) when the time comes to finish the nine to five.

 I think most people throw a wobbly, when they suddenly realise that the world (office, school, shop) carries on without missing a step, when they make their exit.
 To be so important and integral to the working of the mechanism one day, and of no relevance the next ….. well, it is difficult to come to grips with it.
-To have skills, knowledge and contacts in your field, and to have all of this disregarded, and your position goes to someone you feel has much less in their arsenal, and who doesn’t have a proper understanding of the role, the issues, the challenges …… Bang!
+To have skills, knowledge and contacts in your field, and to find they have no real value in the end, it can be difficult.
+And it can be difficult to reinvent yourself.

 I will be showing the painting during Arts Week (August 8th – 18th, 2024) as part of my exhibition ‘Low Tide/High Time’ in the Concert Hall in Thomastown.
 Do come along.